gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 ]
 ```
 The `--always-make` argument to `make` tells it to unconditionally run the
 build commands and removes the need to run `make clean` first.
-This is necessary
-as `bear` runs the build and monitors which compilation commands are run.

-On some systems, this is sufficient to allow a LSP client to do code navigation
+On some systems, this is sufficient to allow an LSP client to do code navigation
 and other ergonomic features.

 I've tested this on Alpine Linux and NixOS.
 On the former, LSP features worked as expected